PrestaShop/docs/basics/installation/environments/docker.md

 Docker Compose will help start and stop your PrestaShop stack, persist your database with a volume, persist your installation, and will allow you to mount local modules and/or themes in PrestaShop.

-PrestaShop provides two options when it comes to run it with Docker:
+PrestaShop provides two options when it comes to running it with Docker:

 - Production ready images with minimal tooling.
-- Development and testing friendly images with tooling : PrestaShop Flashlight.
+- Development and testing friendly images with tooling: PrestaShop Flashlight.

 ### Create the docker-compose.yml manifest